UKCloud/documentation/articles/portal/ptl-ref-overview-permissions.md

 ---
 title: Portal permissions | UKCloud Ltd
-description: A guide to the various permissions available to Portal users and what behaviours they enable
+description: A guide to the various permissions available to Portal users and what behaviour they enable
 services: portal
 author: Sue Highmoor
 reviewer: aperrett